faenrandir/a_careful_examination/documents/morality_transcends_religious_belief/morality_transcends_religious_belief.md

+---
-## Morality Transcends Religious Belief
+title: "Morality Transcends Religious Belief"
+permalink: /morality-transcends-religious-belief/
+doctype: snippet
+layout: page
+---

 The argument is sometimes made that morals are a by-product of, or otherwise contingent upon religion (or God).
 Much data suggests that morality transcends religion or religious belief; here's a small sample: